Pathoschild/smapi-mod-dump/source/Portable TV/README.md

 ## Acknowledgments

 * Like all mods, this one is indebted to ConcernedApe, particularly for the vanilla assets it adapts.
+* This mod is an implementation of an [idea from HoustoCo](https://github.com/StardewModders/mod-ideas/issues/268).
 * This mod would not function without [SMAPI](https://smapi.io/) by Pathoschild and [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720) by spacechase0.
 * This mod works best with [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) by spacechase0.
 * Coding of this mod relied on [PyTK](https://www.nexusmods.com/stardewvalley/mods/1726) by Platonymous as a key example.